gurupunskill/how-india-lives/Queries.md

 HIL.pca_total: Records: 640  Deleted: 0  Skipped: 0  Warnings: 0
 ```

-Once, the data is successfully imported, standard mySQL commands can be used to display
+Once the data is successfully imported, standard mySQL queries can be executed.

 ```sql